-- 15. During the extensive public hearing process, there was significant public input, including strong local opposition.
+- 14. During the extensive public hearing process, there was significant public input, including strong local opposition.
 The Board heard input from abutters and other interested persons throughout the hearing process.
 The Board also heard significant input from town departments, including the Arlington Redevelopment Board, the Conservation Commission, the Department of Planning and Community Development, the Transportation Advisory Committee, Select Board, and Engineering Division.
 The Board also received significant input from the Arlington Land Trust and the Mystic River Watershed Association, both independent local non-profits.
-Additionally, the Board received correspondence from the Town's State House delegation. - 18.16.
-The Board finds the Approved Project to represent a notable improvement to the prior project design, most specifically with reductions in impact on floodplain and wetland resource areas/buffers thereto, reduction in traffic generation and parking, reduction in impervious surfaces and a more climate change responsive design, inclusive of providing all first-floor elevations above projected 2070 storm surge elevations.
+Additionally, the Board received correspondence from the Town's State House delegation. - 15.
+The Board finds the Approved Project final proposed Project to represent a notable improvement to the prior project design, most specifically with reductions in impact on floodplain and wetland resource areas/buffers thereto, reduction in traffic generation and parking, reduction in impervious surfaces and a more climate change responsive design, inclusive of providing all first-floor elevations above projected 2070 storm surge elevations.
+[TdR7] While the final proposed Project may be an improvement on its predecessor, it is the duty of the Board to determine whether the final proposed Project, on its own terms, appropriately addresses local concerns. -<note for deliberation>